dzwicker/DockerOS/README.md

-docker-os
+DockerOS
 =========

-An API client for docker written in Objective-C. Works for iOS and OS X.
+An API client for docker written in Objective-C. Works for OS X.